demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 | Offenses (Read) | Offenses |
 | References (Create/Update) | Admin |
 | References (Read) | View Reference Data |
-## Mapping limitations for XSOAR users below 6.0.0
+## Mapping limitations for XSOAR versions below 6.0.0
-* For XSOAR users below 6.0.0 version, using 'Pull from instance' option when creating a new mapper is not supported.
+The *Pull from instance* option to create a new mapper is not supported in XSOAR versions below 6.0.0.
-## Creating classifier using `Pull from instance` feature.
+## Creating classifier using *Pull from instance* feature
-QRadar fetching incidents is done by long-running execution.
-As a result, when choosing `Pull from instance` to pull incidents from QRadar service to create a classifier, it does not fetch offenses in real time, but uses samples to support `Pull from instance` feature.
-This will result in seeing the latest sample stored, and not the latest offense that have been fetched.
+QRadar fetches incidents using a long-running execution.
+As a result, when you select the *Pull from instance* option to pull incidents from the QRadar service to create a classifier, it does not fetch offenses in real time, but uses samples to support the *Pull from instance* feature.
+This results in seeing the latest sample stored, and not the latest offense that was fetched.
-## Important note regarding `Query to fetch offenses` parameter
+## Important note regarding the *Query to fetch offenses* parameter
-Query to fetch offenses is a way for the user to define a specific query for offenses to be retrieved, e.g **'status = OPEN and id = 5'**.
-QRadar integration also keeps track of IDs that have already been fetched in order to avoid duplicate fetching.
+The *Query to fetch offenses* feature enables you to define a specific query for offenses to be retrieved, e.g., **'status = OPEN and id = 5'**.
+The QRadar integration keeps track of IDs that have already been fetched in order to avoid duplicate fetching.
-**Changing Query to fetch offenses will not re-fetch offenses that have already been fetched**.
-In order to retrieve such behaviour, use `qradar-reset-last-run` command. **Caution**: Using this command will reset QRadar track of IDs and duplicate offenses could be re-fetched, depending on the user query.
+IIf you change the *Query to fetch offenses* value, it will not re-fetch offenses that have already been fetched.
+To re-fetch those offences, run the ***qradar-reset-last-run*** command.
+However, note that the list of QRadar IDs that had already been fetched will be reset and duplicate offenses could be re-fetched, depending on the user query.
 ## Migration from QRadar v2 to QRadar v3
 Every command and playbook that runs in QRadar v2 also runs in QRadar v3.
 No adjustments are required.
 ## Additions and changes between QRadar v3 and QRadar v2